abdolence/slack-morphism-rust/CONTRIBUTING.md

 ### How to contribute - the Process

 1. Make sure the change would be welcome (e.g. a bugfix or a useful feature); best do so by proposing it in a GitHub issue
-2. Create a branch forking the cla-assistant repository and do your change
+2. Create a branch forking this repository and do your change
 3. Commit and push your changes on that branch
 4. In the commit message
    - Describe the problem you fix with this change.